 Master in Education Studies (Early Childhood Education)

-Applications for the September 2024 intake of this programme are now open and will close on the 31st of May 2024.
-Following close of applications eligible applicants will be called for interview.
+Applications for the August/September 2026 intake are now open.
+Applications will close on the 5th June 2026.
+Eligible applicants will be called for interview.

-Please contact [email protected] to express your interest in this course or if you have any general queries.
+Please contact [email protected] to express your interest in this programme or if you have any general queries.

 The Master in Education Studies (Early Childhood Education) offers a distinctive learning experience based on developing in the participants a deep theoretical understanding and critical awareness of key issues in early childhood education.